 What's Included in the Price

-- Cutting mitres at corners and joins
+- Cutting mitres at internal and external corners

 - For square-set: removing existing cornice (if applicable) and finishing the wall-ceiling join to Level 5